JaimeValdemoros/heos2mqtt/README.md

 EOF
 ```

-**Note**: since this contains a password, you might want to restrict access to only the root account:
+**Note**: since this contains a password, you might want to restrict access to only the root account and check you can't access it as the normal account:

 ```bash
 sudo chmod 400 /etc/default/heos2mqtt